 NO SUNDAY FISHING ON RIVER OR FIRTH

 - Permits.
 Members will carry their laminated BAC permits whilst fishing at all times and must produce it if asked to do so.
 If any club member is not carrying their permit, they must not fish.
-(Note new laminated membership cards are to be issued for next season) If a permit should be lost a replacement may be had from the committee for a £10 fee.
+If a permit should be lost a replacement may be had from the committee for a £10 fee.

-- SEA TROUT will be as before, that is ALL fish below 1lb to be released, ALL fish above 3lbs to be released.
+- SEA TROUT will be as before, that is – ALL fish below 3/4lb to be released, ALL fish above 3lbs to be released.
 Fishers are allowed to keep 2 per week and a bag limit of 6 fish per person for the season.

-- The Club does not have the Brown Trout Fishing rights so ALL Brown Trout caught in Beats 1,2 and 3 must be returned.
+- Brown Trout Fishing.
+The Club does not have the Brown Trout Fishing rights so ALL Brown Trout caught in Beats 1,2 and 3 must be returned.

 - Extent of fishing.
 The water between Lovat Bridge and Wester Lovat is Fly fishing only, NO treble hooks are allowed – the use of de-barbed or barbless hooks is encouraged.
-On the Firth fishings, starting at Wester Lovat seaward, fishing is by rod and line only but fishing with multiple rods or fixed lines is strictly forbidden.
+On the Firth Fishings, starting at Wester Lovat seaward, fishing is by rod and line only.
+Fishing with multiple rods or fixed lines is strictly forbidden.

 - Other waters.
-When fishing other waters on exchange tickets or by invitation the rules of those clubs or associations must be adhered to all times.
-See the separate rules in relation to Loch Fada.
+When fishing other waters on exchange tickets or by invitation, the rules of those clubs or associations must be adhered to all times.

 - River Beauly fishing seasons: Salmon, Grilse, Sea Trout & Finnock: 11th February to 15th October.
 Brown Trout: 15th March to 6th October.

 - Scale Samples.
-From all fish caught, scale samples together with an estimated length and weight should be submitted to the Ness & Beauly Fisheries Trust.
+From all fish caught and kept scale samples, together with an estimated length and weight, are to be submitted to the Ness & Beauly Fisheries Trust.
 The club recommend anglers to take scale samples of exceptional fish for future testing with a group to be announced.

 - Use of boats.
 Unless provided by the owners of waters being leased or rented by the Club, there is a strict policy of no boat fishing.
 This includes the use of float tubes, pontoon boats or other craft on club waters.

 - Bass.
-Sea Bass are occasionally caught in the Firth fishings; it is illegal to retain Bass of less than 420mm(16.5 inches) in length.
+Sea Bass are occasionally caught in the Firth Fishings; the rules around this are changing regularly so members should check the current rules before fishing the firth.
 Catch and Release of all Bass is encouraged by the Committee.

-- These rules supersede all previous rules of the BAC and must be adhered to. (from A.G.M.
-Nov 2017)
+- Rules.
+These rules supersede all previous rules of the BAC and must be adhered to. (from A.G.M.
+Nov.
+2023)